 2. From the footnote, set the cross-session period.
 This is the number of days you want to track visitors who return after a campaign exposure.

 1. Go to the Campaign list.

 2. From the footnote, set the Conversion attribution model to First or Last.
-This determine which agent will get the credit for the conversion, or in case of content banners, the first or last banner the visitor was exposed to.
+This determines which agent will get the credit for the conversion, or in the case of content banners, the first or last banner the visitor was exposed to.